zamfi/cca-programming-electronics-fall-2017/hw/week9.md

 2. Optional: If you are curious about PWM read [this explanation](https://www.arduino.cc/en/Tutorial/PWM).

-3. Follow [this tutorial](https://www.arduino.cc/en/Tutorial/AnalogInOutSerial) to use a potentiometer to control the brightness of an LED.
+3. Make sure to keep your transistors & motors on your board, and follow [this tutorial](https://www.arduino.cc/en/Tutorial/AnalogInOutSerial) to use a potentiometer to control the brightness of an LED.
+Upload a picture of your breadboard to GitHub.

-4. Answer these questions, and upload them to your Github repository:
+4. Answer these questions, and upload them to your GitHub repository:

    1. Why can you only use certain pins for `analogWrite()`?